sriram1999s/PyCargo/README.md

 ## Running

-make sure to be in a cargo managed directory!
+make sure to be in a PyCargo managed directory!

 ```shell
 PyCargo run